top of page

 An Invitation to Otago

-The Otago gold rush began in 1861 with the discovery of gold at Gabriel's Gully near Lawrence.
-By 1864, the surface gold was getting harder to find and thousands of European gold-seekers left Otago for the West Coast goldfields, or returned home overseas.
-In a bid to boost the region's declining gold tax revenue, the Otago Provincial Council invited Chinese miners from the goldfields of Australia to try their luck in Otago, New Zealand.
+Chinese miners were invited to New Zealand in 1864.
+The Otago gold rush had begun in 1861 with the discovery of gold at Gabriel's Gully near Lawrence.
+After three years, the surface gold was getting harder to find and thousands of European gold-seekers left Otago for the West Coast goldfields, or returned home overseas.
+In a bid to boost the region's declining gold tax revenue, the Otago Provincial Council asked Chinese miners from the goldfields in Victoria, Australia to come try their luck in Otago.
 These miners were known to do second stage, clean-up mining.
-It was hoped that as many as 10 000 Chinese miners would come to Otago.
-However, as the gold fields were relatively small compared to those in Victoria and California, the largest number in Otago was 4125 in 1871.
-Of these, 1083 worked in Tuapeka which had the most prolific goldfields in Otago.

 The Chinese Miners